 4. Organizing STEM conferences and events to inspire students to remain engaged in school and in STEM fields.

-5. Engaging under-represented groups in STEM, mainly girls, Hispanics, and Native Americans to close the achievement gap
+5. Engaging under-represented groups in STEM, mainly girls, Hispanics, and Native Americans to close the achievement and opportunity gap.

 6. Partnering with local groups, schools, and non-profits advocating for STEM education.